 Dire Wolf can serve as a gateway between the radio network and servers on the Internet.
-This allows information to be retrieved from locations such as http://aprs.fi or http://findu.com.
+This allows information to be retrieved from locations such as http://findu.com.
 Information can optionally be relayed from the servers, through your station, and on to the radio.

-More detailed information can be found in the separate document called Successful-APRS-IGate-Operation.pdf noam.aprs2.net - for North America soam.aprs2.neteuro.aprs2.netasia.aprs2.net - for South America - for Europe and Africa
+More detailed information can be found in the separate document called Successful-APRS-IGate-Operation.pdf